Employee Engagement Survey

 In a letter to the campus community, President Kevin Satterlee wrote, “I would like everyone at ISU to be engaged, but I know that, in order to get there, we have to create an environment that allows for employees to thrive and engage.
 If you experience barriers to engagement, I sincerely want to know what those are so that we can improve ISU together.”

 An initial review of the results from the 2018 Employee Engagement Survey revealed many positive indicators of an engaged workforce at Idaho State.
 There were also significant areas of improvement identified.
 The following is a summary of major findings.
-Please note, that for the purposes of this summary, strongly agree, agree, and somewhat agree were aggregated into a single percentage.
+Please note, that for the purposes of this summary, strongly agree, and agree, were aggregated into a single percentage.

 While there is still significant progress that can be made to improve the overall campus climate.
 We are pleased to report that of those surveyed